alexpclarke/Unikernel-Exploration/1 - Das U-Boot.md

 init_uart_baud=115200
 ```

-## 1.5 - Building U-Boot
+## 1.6 - Building U-Boot

 Our next step is to get our U-Boot binary.
 You could download a pre-built one, but it is easy to build it yourself so we will go through the steps of doing so.

-Step 1: Make sure you have the cross-compiler installed from section 1.1.
+Step 1: Make sure you have the cross-compiler installed from section 1.3.

 ```bash
 $ printenv CROSS_COMPILE
 ```

 Step 2: Clone U-Boot source.
+(Adding `--depth 1` to our git command causes it to only download the specified branch.
+If no branch is specified, the master is used.)

 ```bash
 $ cd ~